deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="status"></a>
 ## Status

 * Tested on STM32F072 (on a QUICKO T12 board).
-Needs further testing on other MCUs / boards
+* Included config for STM32F103 but needs testing
-* Should be more broadly compatible with other MCUs from STM32 family
+* Should be easily ported to other stm32f0xx/stm32f1xx MCUs.
-* We need to tweak and do a little back-porting of this code
-* To get it to work again back on the STM32F103 (original v2.1 hardware)
-* DavidAlfa has worked to simplify the project structure and build configuration
-* To make a unified codebase that's more easy to share across different boards / hardware
+* Intended to serve as an unified codebase that's easier to share across different boards / hardware

 <a id="warning"></a>
 ## Warning